 In addition, after fructose is ingested it is converted straight into fat (triglycerides) in the liver - it never reaches the blood circulation.

 Due to these reasons (calories, glycation, inflammation, insulin resistance) fructose consumption, is a major cause of cellulite, despite fructose’s low GI.
-Plus, due to the effect of inflammation and glycation, high GI foods are a major cause of skin ageing too.

 What about fruits?